-I started looking into becoming Orthodox two years ago and was received into the Orthodox Church 18 months ago.
+I started looking into becoming Orthodox the summer of 2016 and was received into the Orthodox Church in the spring of 2017.

 I am not, by any means, the model of an ideal Orthodox Christian.
 I am inconsistent about my prayer times; I don’t attend evening services as regularly as I might and I certainly don’t keep the “fasts” (a Lenten style of eating that is mostly vegan) very well.
 And as to the virtues, well I have light years to go on that….

 With all that said, I have to stay I am absolutely stunned by the difference being Orthodox has made in my life.
 I feel like I have made more progress in my Christian life over the last two years than I did in pretty much all the time since I graduated Bible College (literally decades ago).
 I’m not sure that I can say that this is attributable to one single aspect of the spiritual disciples of Orthodoxy.

 One big factor I think is the experiential approach to the Christian life.
 St. Paul wrote

 Paul, a bondservant of God and an apostle of Jesus Christ, according to the faith of God’s elect and the acknowledgment of the truth which accords with godliness, (Titus 1:1)

 “Acknowledgement (Gr. epignosis) is deeper than mental knowledge; it is experiential, not theoretical.
 Knowledge (the truth) and action (godliness) are a unity; knowledge that does not change one’s life does not save.”

 When I made the decision to become Orthodox and let the Orthodox Church guide me as to doctrine and practice… when I no longer read the Bible to interpret it for myself and wonder if I was doing that well, it was a load off my shoulders.